rhysd/keybinds-rs/README.md

 [keybinds-rs][crates-io] is a small Rust crate to define/parse/dispatch key bindings.

-- Provide a syntax to easily define key bindings in a configuration file like `Ctrl+A`
+- Provide a syntax to easily define key bindings in a configuration file like `Ctrl+a`
-- Support key sequences like `Ctrl+X Ctrl+S`
+- Support key sequences like `Ctrl+x Ctrl+s`
 - Support to parse/generate the key bindings configuration using [serde][] optionally
 - Core API independent from any platforms and frameworks with minimal dependencies
 - Support several platforms and frameworks as optional features